ezenielrios/jwa/README.md

  What symbol is used for parameterization in Cucumber?
  What is the file extension for a feature file?
  Explain the purpose of keywords that are used for writing a scenario in Cucumber.

+Given : Given defines a precondition to the test
+When When keyword defines the test action that will be executed.
+Then keyword defines the Outcome of previous steps.
+And keyword is used to add conditions to your steps.
+Scenario : Each test is called a Scenario and is described using the Scenario: keyword.
+Scenario Outline : In situations where one wants to execute the same Scenario with various combinations of values or arguments, one could use the Scenario Outline.
+Background keyword is used to define steps that are common to all the tests in the feature file Examples :  The multiple arguments passed against the same scenario outline are called Examples which is another keyword in Cucumber.

+What is the use of background in cocumber ?

 Given
 When